DoSomething/rfcs/005-tailwindcss-framework.md

 As our team of full-stack developers shifts to doing more work on our projects that includes both back-end and front-end changes, we need a styling framework in place that is flexible, customizable and empowers our developers to confidently use without the need to code custom style declarations themselves.

-Additionally, the patterns in Forge became very specific to how the DoSomething.org website looked in prior iterations.
+Additionally, the patterns in Forge are much more specific to how the DoSomething.org website looked in prior iterations.
 As the design evolved, it has forced us to override many of Forge's rules to be able to replicate changing design needs.

 ## Proposal

-By utilizing the Tailwind CSS Framework the tech team can work more confidently when building the front-end different interfaces.
+By utilizing the Tailwind CSS Framework the tech team can work more confidently when building the front-end for different interfaces.

 A utility class framework like Tailwind CSS offers the following benefits:

-- We can easily style items and pages by applying a pre-configured library of classes directly to the HTML.
+- We can easily style items and pages by applying a pre-configured library of classes directly to HTML.
 - We can style custom components without needing to write custom CSS, and without needing to invent specific and unique class names for each component.
 - Once we establish our collection of utility classes, a project's CSS stops growing, since there is less need for custom CSS.
 - Helps keeps CSS scoped to a component, resulting in less worries that a style change could affect styles globally.